 Testing is required to determine the improvement of a new design over an existing design.
-To verify that the 2008 UICSC snowmobile is better than previous designs, dynamometer testing totaled over 60 hours and on-snow testing totaled over 300 miles.
-During on-snow and dynamometer testing over 150 gallons of E85 were consumed.
+To verify that the 2010 UICSC snowmobile is better than previous designs, dynamometer testing totaled over 20 hours and on-snow testing totaled over 60 miles.
 This was completed to verify improvements in fuel economy, emissions, reliability, and noise levels.
 In the previous sections, results of noise testing were presented, showing the effectiveness of noise emissions reduction.